 Selective hunting of ungulates is practiced either as stalking or hunting from hide.

-Hunting techniques that thrill many, many hunters and combine in-depth knowledge, nerves of steel and moments of waiting, before going into action with maximum precision.
+Hunting techniques that thrill many, many hunters and combine in-depth knowledge, nerves of steel and moments of waiting, before going into action with maximum precision for a flat shooting.

 Compared to hunting wild boar, in which those who hunt with a smooth-bore firearm prefer a semiautomatic shotgun slug and an over-and-under slug and those who prefer rifled guns choose semi-automatic rifles, in the selective hunting of ungulates, the use of a manual repeating rifle is preferred.